 1. What is a Speech-to-Text (STT) API?

-STT, also known as Automatic Speech Recognition (ASR), is an application programming interface that converts spoken language into written text.
+STT, also known as Automatic Speech Recognition (ASR), is an application

 2. What should I consider when choosing a Speech-to-Text API?